 When you’re ready to take a screenshot in Windows 11, either press the + New button from the Snipping Tool window or use the Win + Shift + S keyboard shortcut.
 Then, your entire screen dims, and a small menu shows up at the top-center of the screen.
 There, you can switch between the four screenshotting options.

-When you finish taking a screenshot, Snipping Tool loads it in its window and allows you to start editing it.
+When you finish taking a screenshot, the Snipping Tool loads it in its window and allows you to start editing it.

 - Ballpoint pen: imitates a real-life ballpoint pen which you can use to write or even draw things on your screenshot, using your mouse or using touch

-- Highlighter: lets you emphasize or underscore if you prefer, parts of the screenshot you just took
+- Highlighter: lets you emphasize, or underscore if you prefer, parts of the screenshot you just took

 - Eraser: removes edits or changes you already made using other tools